jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Text on a coloured background is easy to see.**

-    There is enough contrast between text and its background so that it can be read easily.
-The contrast ratio between text colour and the background needs to be at least 4.5:1\.
+There is enough contrast between text and its background so that people can easily read it.
+The contrast ratio between the colour of the text and the background needs to be at least 4.5:1\.
 Large text (18 pt upwards or bold 14 pt upwards) can use a contrast ratio of 3:1\.
 There are several helpful [online tools for checking](https://webtoolkit.govt.nz/guidance/design-and-development/contrast-and-the-use-of-colour/#tools) your contrast ratio.

+    The exception to this rule is logos, brand names or decorative text that conveys no meaningful information.

 *   **Link text provides its own context.**